IPSL-AID: Generative Diffusion Models for Climate Downscaling from Global to Regional Scales: Results and discussion

 {The model's performance in predicting extreme values was quantified using quantile–quantile analysis of distribution upper tails (Table~\ref{extreme_qq}).
-For T2m, both diffusion model and the U-Net reconstruction closely match observed quantiles from 90th to 99.5th percentile.
+For t2m, both diffusion model and the U-Net reconstruction closely match observed quantiles from 90th to 99.5th percentile.
 The diffusion model shows perfect agreement with truth (309.21 versus 309.21~K at $q=0.995$), while U-Net slightly underestimates the highest quantiles (309.16 versus 309.21~K).
 CU input underestimates high temperatures, with discrepancies reaching 0.91~K at the 99.5th percentile.
 For wind components, both models slightly underestimate extreme wind speeds.
-The diffusion model remains close to truth (15.80 versus 15.81~m~s$^{-1}$ at $q=0.995$ for 10U), while U-Net shows larger underestimation (15.72~m~s$^{-1}$).
-Similar behavior occurs for 10V.
+The diffusion model remains close to truth (15.80 versus 15.81~m~s$^{-1}$ at $q=0.995$ for u10), while U-Net shows larger underestimation (15.72~m~s$^{-1}$).
+Similar behavior occurs for v10.
 This shows both models reproduce most wind distribution, though capturing extreme events remains challenging.
-CU input performs worse, underestimating 10U extremes by 0.70~m~s$^{-1}$ at the 99.5th percentile.
+CU input performs worse, underestimating u10 extremes by 0.70~m~s$^{-1}$ at the 99.5th percentile.
 For precipitation, the diffusion model slightly underestimates moderate extremes but overestimates most extreme events (2.45 versus 2.43~mm~hr$^{-1}$ at $q=0.995$).
 The U-Net underestimates the upper tail more remarkably (2.15 versus 2.43~mm~hr$^{-1}$ at $q=0.995$).
 CU input overestimates lower precipitation quantiles but significantly underestimates the highest quantiles, with values below two-thirds of ground truth at $q=0.995$.}

-Spatial error distributions indicate regional variation in model performance (Figure~\ref{MAE_all_variables}).
-The MAE for T2m is higher at high latitudes, particularly near the poles, and in areas with complex topography, such as the Himalayas and the Andes.
-The (10U, 10V) components also show increased errors in coastal regions and along steep topographic gradients, likely attributable to the modulation of surface winds by land-sea contrasts and orographic influences.
-In contrast, precipitation errors are most pronounced in the tropics, especially within the Intertropical Convergence Zone and over tropical rainforests, where intense and localized rainfall events pose significant challenges for downscaling. { Appendix~\ref{relative_errors} shows analogous maps illustrating the relative error.}
+Spatial error distributions indicate regional variation in model performance as illustrated in Figure~\ref{MAE_all_variables}.
+The MAE for t2m is higher at high latitudes, particularly near the poles, and in areas with complex topography, such as the Himalayas and the Andes.
+The (u10, v10) components also show increased errors in coastal regions and along steep topographic gradients, likely attributable to the modulation of surface winds by land-sea contrasts and orographic influences.
+In contrast, precipitation errors are most pronounced in the tropics, especially within the Intertropical Convergence Zone and over tropical rainforests, where intense and localized rainfall events pose significant challenges for downscaling. { The analogous maps illustrating the relative error are provided in Appendix~\ref{relative_errors}.}